-Minimum Lot Size Requirements= Conventional Developments Road
+Minimum I ot Size H Requirement s= Conventional Deve elopments District Min Lot S Size Net Residential Density Road Frontage G.R.
+L.R.
+R.P. • s.f.
+(1.)
+80,000 s.f./unit 90,000 s.f./unit N/A 100 feet 200 feet N/A

-District Min Lot Size Net Residential Density Frontage
+Minimum Lo t Size Requirements - Multi-Family Devel Cluster Developme District Min Lot Size Net Residential Density Road Frontage G.R.
+L.R.
 R.P.
-N/A N/A N/A L.R.
-90,000 s.f.
-(1.)
-90,000 s.f./unit 200 feet G.R.
-90,000 s.f.
-(1.)
-80,000 s.f./unit 100 feet

-Minimum Lot Size Requirements - Multi-Family Developments, Cluster Developments and £lm

-District Min Lot Size Net Residential Density Road Frontage G.R.
 45,000 s.f.
 (1.)
-80,000 s.f./unit 100 feet L.R.
 60,000 s.f.
 (1.)
-90,000 s.f./unit 200 feet R.P.
-N/A N/A N/A
+N/A 80,000 s.f./unit 90,000 s.f./unit N/A 100 feet 200 feet N/A

 - (1.)
 Each proposed lot shall have at least 20,000 contiguous s.f. of suitable building area in the shape of a rectangle with the long dimension no longer than twice the length of the short dimension.
 Said rectangle of buildable area shall be capable of being inscribed. within the setbacks of each lot and shall not include any resource protection on shoreland lands. - (2.)
 Net Residential Density shall be the Net Residential Average divided by the proposed number of dwelling units.
 The Net Residential Acreage is calculated by the following formula: The total development area less: - 1.
-15% for roads and easements. - 2.
-Land which is cut off from the main parcel by a road, existing land uses, or major stream so as to serve as a major barrier to common use, or so that it is isolated and unavailable for building purposes. - 3.
-Land shown to be in the floodway or coastal high hazard area of the Flood Insurance Rate Map (FIRM). - 4.
+15% for roads and easements. - Land which is cut off from the main parcel by a road, existing land uses, or major stream so as to serve as a major barrier to common use, or so that it is isolated and unavailable for building purposes. - Land shown to be in the floodway or coastal high hazard area of the Flood Insurance Rate Map (FIRM). - 4.
 Other areas which are unsuitable for development in their natural state because of topography, drainage or subsoil conditions.
 Specific conditions include but are not limited to: - (i) Areas of internal ponds, lakes, or stormwater management ponds - (ii) Slopes in excess of 25% - (iii) Hydric soils. - 5.
 Resource Protection Districts.